TJRoger/tjroger.github.io/_posts/2015/2015-07-16-Using-Objective-C-SDK-in-Swift-with-Cocoapods.md

 ## Using Objc SDK with Cocoapods in Swift
-### Add gem source when origninal sources unavailable
+### Add gem source when original sources unavailable
 `gem sources -a http://ruby.taobao.org/`

 `gem install cocoapods`